a169n/FitMe/README.md

 - **User Management:** Admins can manage user accounts, grant/revoke admin privileges.
 - **Restaurant Management:** CRUD operations for managing restaurant data including name, image, keywords, region, and description.
 - **Food Management:** Create, read, update, and delete food items with details such as name, image, category, price, and description.
-- **Category Management:** Add, edit, and delete categories for foods and restaurants to organize data efficiently.
+- **Global Category and Category Management:** Add, edit, and delete categories for foods and restaurants to organize data efficiently.
 - **External APIs Integration:** Fetch exercises and recipes data from external APIs, allowing users to access additional content directly within the application.
-- **Internationalization (i18n):** Multi-language support using the i18next library for customizing user experience with language options.
+- **Nodemailer:** Email notification on login and registration.
+- **Multer:** Upload and delete images that is stored in backend.

 ## Folder Structure
 - `src/components`: Reusable React components.